techiworld/techiworld.github.io/PCPL-electro.md

 </code>
 </pre>

 {% include MyNote.html note_type="warning" span_note="Warning: " text="By pressing keys we are actually putting a short circuit between two GPIO pins.
 So that you have to make sure that columns are connected correctly.
-Unless there is chances for Blue smoke :rocket:" %}
+Unless there is chances for Blue smoke." %}